 We are Advantage Finance Limited (company number 03773673) and we are the data controller in respect of your personal data.
 This policy explains when and why we collect personal data, how this information is used, the conditions under which it may be disclosed to others, and how it is kept secure.
-If you have any queries about our handling of your personal data, we can be contacted by writing to us at Customer Services, Unit 7, Acorn Business Park, Moss Road, Grimsby, DN32 0LW or by email to firstname.lastname@example.org.
-Our data protection officer can be contacted at the same address
+If you have any queries about our handling of your personal data, we can be contacted by writing to our Data Protection Officer, Lisa Dunn, at Unit 7, Acorn Business Park, Moss Road, Grimsby, DN32 0LW or by email to email@example.com.

 This policy explains how we will use the personal data that you provide to us when you apply for motor finance via an online application or via a broker, or that we have obtained about you through our use of your information when you make such an application and, where applicable, when you enter into a finance agreement with us.

 Where this policy refers to "we", "our" or "us", unless it mentions otherwise, it's referring to Advantage Finance Limited.
 Where this policy refers to "you" it's referring to the person applying for motor finance.

 What personal data we collect and how we collect it